mayaanayak/C-HDL/README.md

 $ git clone https://github.com/cs128-2021c/final-project-templating-is-turing-complete
 ```
 to get a copy of the repository.

+## Description
+Our project is a CLI wiring and simulator for logical circuits.
+Users can send commands to create and wire components, simulate using sets of inputs, and save and load schematics.

 ## Building and Running the CLI program

 Run the following commands: